Academic year 2021/22

 If you have a specific enquiry about Teacher and Leader development: ECF and NPQs statistics and data:

-Early Career Analysis and Research Team
+Career Professional Development (CPD) Analysis Team

 Email: Gary.SMITH@EDUCATION.GOV.UK